otseven/OT7/README.md

 Features:

         - Convenient key management using a configuration file.
-        - Password protection.
+        - Password protection in case the key file is ever stolen.
-        - Optional key erasure for forward security.
+        - Optional erasure of message keys after use for forward security.
+        - Encrypted code format is unstructured to defeat protocol analysis.
         - Completely documented source code to make validation easier.
+        - Informative return codes to support the use of OT7 in scripts.
+        - Built in help function.

 Requires: